 “Kill them!
 Kill them!!
 KILL THEM!!!” she shrieked.
 We heard human yells, either of fury or terror; I suspect the latter.

 I thought of Abhilasha.
 Even though she was so dumb, I could not ignore her or even kill her.
 She was too nice and friendly.

 “Collar them, chain them, take them for walks” growled a bitter Boxer, obviously influenced by the German Shepherds.

-The Committee finally came up with a Total Solution after they decided that the topmost priority was state-of-the-art Canine Restrooms on each road spaced out every ten feet, with an emphasis on ambiance and aesthetics.
+The Committee finally came up with a Total Solution after they decided that the topmost priority was state-of-the-art Canine Restrooms on each road spaced out every ten feet, with an emphasis on ambience and aesthetics.

-They decided to send email to the humans and issue a set of graded warnings.
+They decided to send emails to the humans and issue a set of graded warnings.
 They needed to know that Time Was Running Out and we would strike back if they didn’t make Amends and address our demands.
 ASAP.